akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 82: Monday May 17, 2021

+**Pomodoros Completed**: 6

+**Today's Progress**: Continue work on Lesson 5, starting the practice exercises

+**My Feelings**: Still not feeling my best, but a good output today.

+### Day 78-81: Thursday May 13, 2021 - Sunday May 16, 2021

+**Pomodoros Completed**: 2

+**Today's Progress**: Miscellaneous getting caught up

+**My Feelings**: Hit a patch of bad health and found it difficult to focus through the pain.
+Frustrating when I feel like my body won't cooperate with me but next week will be better.

 ### Day 77: Wednesday May 12, 2021

 **Pomodoros Completed**: 7